- This event has passed.

 The islands of Trinidad and Tobago work wonderfully as an introduction to neotropical birds, as many species are easily observable and the diversity of species within families is less intimidating than on the mainland.
 Trinidad is geologically part of South America, located only ten miles from the shore of Venezuela.
-Trinidad offers a good sample size of northern South America bird species.
-Tobago is much smaller with many species that are not found in Trinidad.
-When we have free time to bird at the lodges, we will offer mini-lectures on the different neotropical families.
+Trinidad offers a good sample size of northern South American bird species.
+Tobago is much smaller with many Caribbean species that are not found in Trinidad.

-The world-class local guides at Asa Wright will join us on many excursions throughout Trinidad during our stay.
-One morning we will visit the famous Oilbird cave located on the lodge grounds.
-This will involve an easy hike, less than one hour, through the rainforest to the cave to watch these bizarre, fruit-eating members of the nightjar family.
+World-class local guides will join us on many excursions throughout Trinidad during our stay.
 In the afternoon at Caroni National Park we will bird by boat, looking for Boat-billed Heron, American Pygmy-Kingfisher, Red-capped Cardinals, and others.
 Ultimately we will settle into the mangroves at dusk to watch the sky fill with Scarlet Ibises returning to their roosts in the mangrove swamp forests of Caroni Swamp.
 This is guaranteed to be a memorable, breathtaking experience.

 A twenty minute flight transports us to Tobago, the smaller island paradise of mountainous ancient rainforest, dramatic waterfalls, and pristine beaches.
 We will stay four nights at the luxurious, highly regarded Cuffie River Nature Retreat.
+Tobago’s mountain forests are home to 210 species of birds.
+We will look for elusive species, such as the White-tailed Sabrewing, a large hummingbird once thought to be extinct.
 Some species found here that are not easily found on Trinidad include Rufous-vented Chachalaca, Red-crowned Woodpecker, White-fringed Antwren, and the Venezuelan Flycatcher.

 We will take a short trip on a glass-bottomed boat to the incredibly scenic island of Little Tobago to enjoy nesting seabirds (Brown Booby, Red-footed Booby, Magnificent Frigatebird).
 We will also have an opportunity to find the endemic Trinidad Motmot and to marvel at the Red-billed Tropicbirds gliding over their breeding grounds.
 Snorkeling equipment will be available for anyone that wishes to get a closer look at over thirty species of coral and countless tropical fish, easily viewed in the shallow reefs surrounding Little Tobago.